 The Cattedrale di Palermo is another stunning sight.

-The Cappella Palatina is the most visited attraction in Palermo and with good reason.
+The Cappella Palatina is the most visited attraction in Palermo.
 It’s a spectacular chapel built in 1130.
 Precious stones and mosaics line the walls and marble covers the floor.
 The ceiling is a nod to Islam with its stalactite type motifs.

 The Dutch King and Queen were visiting Palermo during our stay.
 We didn’t see them, but police presence was strong.
 We read that the Dutch King thanked the Italian government for taking in refugees from Africa and encouraged Italy to stay in the European Union.
 Heavy political agendas for sure.